-Definition Department.
-This month’s lesser known musical term is: An Achoired Taste: An appreciation of choral music.
+This month’s lesser known musical term is: Cadenza: Something that happens when you forget what the composer wrote.
 We invite submissions from readers.
 Let’s hear your daffynitions.